murilo-cunha/mlops-and-deployment/slides.md

 <v-clicks>

-- MLOps is a [set of principles]{v-mark.red=1} reduces the burden of deploying and maintaining models
+- How to deploy models depends on whether you have a [batch or real time]{v-mark.box.blue=1} use case
-- Unless you're doing research, the [value]{v-mark.box.yellow=2} of models only come after they have been [deployed]{v-mark.circle.green=2}
+- It's important to minimize [latency]{v-mark="{at:2, color:'red', brackets:['bottom'], type: 'bracket'}"} in real time use cases
-- How to deploy models depends on whether you have a [batch or real time]{v-mark.box.blue=3} use case
+- Latency can be reduced by [scaling resources or reducing computational needs]{v-mark.highlight.yellow=3}
-- It's important to minimize [latency]{v-mark="{at:4, color:'red', brackets:['bottom'], type: 'bracket'}"} in real time use cases
+- MLOps is a [set of principles]{v-mark.red=4} reduces the burden of deploying and maintaining models
-- Latency can be reduced by [scaling resources or reducing computational needs]{v-mark.highlight.yellow=5}
+- Unless you're doing research, the [value]{v-mark.box.yellow=5} of models only come after they have been [deployed]{v-mark.circle.green=5}

 </v-clicks>